EricBisceglia/NoBleme.com/README.md

 * `css` contains all the CSS files used on the website (`reset.css` and `nobleme.css` are the core files)

-* `img` contains all the images used on the website (to make the project lighter, a lot are missing in the local copy)
+* `img` contains all the images used on the website (to make the project lighter, only the core ones are in the local copy)

 * `inc` is the applicative core of the website, all of the functions and most of the core logic are in here

-* `js` contains all the JS used on the website (common functions are at the root of this folder)
+* `js` contains all the JS used on the website (the `common` folder is shared by multiple website sections)

 * `lang` contains all translations and templates (`common.lang.php` contains the core logic for them)